A canoe in the Boundary Waters

 As dusk turns to night, point your gaze to the stars for a chance to view the Milky Way, northern lights or other celestial wonders.

-The only downside to a BWCA trip is that eventually you’ll have to leave, but the good news is that many people find themselves coming back year after year.
-After your memorable first visit, maybe you'll join them.
+The only downside to a BWCA trip is that you’ll eventually have to leave, but the good news is that many people keep coming back year after year.
+After your memorable first visit, you might join them.